williamthome/euneus/README.md

 #{<<"age">> => 68,<<"name">> => <<"Joe Armstrong">>,<<"nationality">> => <<"British">>}
 ```

+Please see the [documentation](https://hexdocs.pm/euneus/readme.html) for more examples.

 ## Encode

 The functions `euneus:encode/1,2` encode an Erlang term into a binary JSON.
-The second argument of `euneus:encode/2` are options, and this is the spec:
+The second argument of `euneus:encode/2` are options.

+### Encode options

 ```erlang
 -type options() :: #{